 Do Cats Have a Sense of Humor?
 Feline Emotions Facts

 Cats may not be able to speak, but they have a wide array of ways in which they can communicate their feelings and vocalize their emotions.
-They purr when they’re content.
+They purr when they are content.
 They meow when they want something (and occasionally just to acknowledge your presence).
 They hiss and growl as a means of warning.
-But, unlike humans, they don’t have the capability to laugh when they find something funny—but does that mean they don’t have a sense of humor?
+But, unlike humans, they don’t have the capability to laugh when they find something funny—but does that mean they do not have a sense of humor?
 According to science, it is unlikely that cats have a sense of humor, although they do have a sense of fun, engaging in games with one another and with their humans.

 Read on to find out more about cats, their emotions, and whether yours might have a sense of humor.